leanhqn208-svg/SQL_BigQuery.E-commerce-Website-Analysis-User-Behavior/README.md

 * **Strategic Implication:** Having fewer visitors isn't a bad thing if the site is getting better at turning them into buyers.
 The quality of our traffic is improving.
 ---

-## 🚩 Final Conclusion
----
-* Working with the Google Analytics dataset helped me bridge the gap between technical SQL skills and business strategy:
-* **CTEs (WITH):** Structured complex logic (like conversion funnels) into clean, readable queries.
-* **Nested Data:** Used UNNEST() in BigQuery to extract information from complex arrays.
-* **KPI Calculations:** Applied advanced aggregations (SUM, COUNT(DISTINCT)) to measure metrics like Bounce Rate and Average Order Value.
-* **Date Functions:** Used FORMAT_DATE and PARSE_DATE to analyze time-based trends.
-* **Business Mindset:** Learned to use SQL not just to pull data, but to uncover actionable insights and solve real business problems.
----
-**Thank you for reading!** Feel free to reach out or connect if you have any questions or feedback regarding this analysis.